-These days, to satisfy palates in all parts of the world, Arabica coffee beans are grown in as diverse parts of the world as Indonesia, South America and elsewhere.
+These days, to satisfy palates in all parts of the world, Arabica coffee beans are grown in as diverse parts of the world as Indonesia, South America and the Carribbean.
 In fact, they now account for over three quarters of the coffee drunk throughout the world.

 Arabica coffee beans are believed to be the first coffee ever grown.
 It seems that they have been cultivated in parts of the Arabian peninsula for hundreds, even thousands of years.
 In fact, the plant still grows wild in Ethiopia.